jfschwarz/substyle/README.md

 - `mapPropsToModifiers` _(Function: (props) => string[] | Object)_ If specified, the function will be called with props and must return [modifiers](#define-style-modifiers) as an object with modifiers as keys and boolean values or as an array of modifiers.

-- `shouldUpdate(): booolean` _(Function: (nextProps, props) => boolean)_ Only useful, if `defaultStyles` parameter is a function. `shouldUpdate` must return `true` if the result of that function will change for the new `props`.
+- `shouldUpdate(): boolean` _(Function: (nextProps, props) => boolean)_ Only useful, if `defaultStyles` parameter is a function. `shouldUpdate` must return `true` if the result of that function will change for the new `props`.
 This enables some performance optimizations as it prevents unnecessary merges of default styles with user provided inline styles.

 Enhancing a component with the _substyle_ higher-order function injects a function as the `style` prop.
 This function has properties assigned to it which are supposed to be passed as props to the root element returned by the component's render function.